Convention & Visitors Bureau

 Chef Ian Clark (of Bru Handbuilt Ales & Eats) likes to head out to Cottonwood Trailhead for a peaceful, easy trek along the Four-mile Canyon Creek ditch and Hayden Lake, while Justin Georich (of Zolo Grill) prefers to escape to Button Rock Trail near Lyons, where sightings of deer, fox and coyote are common.
 Or do as Hugo Matheson (of The Kitchen) does and escape to North Boulder’s Foothills Trail, which eventually meets up with scenic Wonderland Lake, with views of the Flatirons in the distance.

 Eldorado Springs Pool, just outside the entrance of Eldorado Canyon State Park, is one of Dakota Soifer of Café Aion’s favorite ways to cool off.
 And cool off you will.
 This no-frills pool dates back to 1905 and is famously brisk (it’s fed by a natural artesian spring).
 On a hot day, there are few better pleasures than floating on your back, admiring the rock walls of Eldorado Canyon ahead.
+(Please note the pool will be closed for renovations in 2019 and plans to reopen for summer 2020.)

 River and Woods' chef Daniel Asher tipped us off to this commercial restaurant supply company before it had its star moment as the shooting location for the Restaurant Wars episode of "Top Chef, Season 15."
 Come gawk Tundra's impressive stock of pretty, shiny pots and pans, pick up an affordable knife or peruse tongs in every color.
 Snack on some popcorn and get a greeting from the resident office pups, too.